-My gallery shows images of an old car, unfortunately there was a fire in 2014 and the car no longer photographs well.
+My gallery shows images of an old car, unfortunately there was a fire in 2014 and the car no longer photographs as well.
 Most of the buildings in Rhyolite are surrounded by barbed wire fences and there are warnings that the ruins are not safe.
 If you ignore the warnings and enter the ruins you will find that the interiors are often covered in graffiti and are not good subjects.
 There are also warnings about rattlesnakes.

-Another favorite Rhyolite subject is the old Union Pacific Railroad car, on my last visit the side door was open and you can enter the somewhat unsafe car.
+Another favorite Rhyolite subject is the old Union Pacific Railroad car, on my last visit the side door was open so you could enter the somewhat unsafe car.
 If the side door is closed you can shoot from either end of the car.

 Rhyolite is also a very good area for star trails and light painting.
 Milky Way images of the buildings are also possible but you will be capturing the northern end of the Milky Way and not the more dramatic southern end.
 Both the Photographers Ephemeris and Photopills are great applications for planning Milky Way and Star Trail images.
 See the Sunrise/Sunset page for information on how to import Rhyolite locations into these applications.
 Unfortunately Rhyolite is closed at night.
 I have heard of one professional photographer being ticketed.
 Conversely a Beatty resident of 15 years told me he has never seen or heard of the police being in Rhyolite at night.
 Don't blame me if you get ticketed for being there at night.

 On your drive into Rhyolite you will pass the Goldwell Open Area Museum which contains many sculptures.
 The best of these is the "Last Supper" by Belgian artist Albert Szukalski.
 The sculpture shows only the robes of the the twelve apostles and Jesus and is very eerie.
 It photographs well at night when light painted or under a full moon.